 '''

 /

 Return the knowledge builder results for the listed severities.

 @param severities

 @return

 /

-KnowledgeBuilderResults getResults(ResultSeverity...severities );
+KnowledgeBuilderResults getResults(ResultSeverity... severities);

 /

 Checks if the builder generated any results of the listed severities

 @param severities

-@param severities

 @return

 /

-boolean hasResults(ResultSeverity...severities );
+boolean hasResults(ResultSeverity... severities ;

 '''

-The KnowledgeBuilder interface also has two helper methods to inspect for errors only: hasErrors() and getErrors():
+The KnowledgeBuilder API also has two helper methods to inspect for errors only: hasErrors() and getErrors():